live-by-unix/AccurateClock/README.md

 ## AccurateClock
-**This README covers tech stack, usage, and PWA support, along with licensing**
+**This README covers tech stack, usage, and PWA support, along with API, seeing worker code, and licensing**

 ## If you were here for the link, it's below.
 🌐 [Click here to use the Live Clock!](https://accurateclock.pages.dev)